sekoyo/react-image-crop/README.md

 *Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.

+#### onDragStart() (optional)

+A callback which happens when a user starts dragging or resizing.
+It is convenient to manipulate elements outside this component.

+#### onDragEnd() (optional)

+A callback which happens when a user releases the cursor or touch after dragging or resizing.

 #### crossorigin (optional)

 Allows setting the crossorigin attribute used for the img tags.